 Information Technology (IT) Security Clauses

 An application in response to this solicitation may require inclusion of information related to information technology security.
-See the OJP Grant Application Resource Guide for additional information.
+See the OJP Grant Application Resource Guide for information on information technology security.

 General Information about Post-Federal Award Reporting Requirements